minirookie/Preprocess_and_Quantitate_RNA_sequences/README.md

 The 2-pass STAR alignment is famous for its speed and accuracy.
 HTSeq is very popular for quantifying the expression of genes.

-Step 5.
-Gene Body Coverage Analysis
-This analysis plots the distributions of reads along the transcripts/gens.
-It is used to evaluate the quality of the sample library, especially the status of RNA degradation.

-Step 6.
 Quantification Summary
 The expression matrix of all samples under a specific quantification method is generated.
-The correlation between quantification methods is calculated.
+The correlation between different quantification methods is calculated.